 As I said, we tried different types of coffee but we didn’t even think of trying the Cat Poop Coffee Bali – reason being the brutality and inhuman behaviour faced by the innocent animals.
 The Civets are coerced to live inside the cages in loneliness.
 They have no access to the things that make them happy.

 The glorified picture of these coffee farms hides the cruelty, the helpless cats have to face.
-The topic is still debatable as many owners at the coffee plantation farms in Bali claim that they keep Luwak in an open environment and those babies are not subjected to any sort of cruelty.
+The topic is still debatable.
+Many owners at the coffee plantation farms in Bali claim that they keep Luwak in an open environment.
+That those babies are not subjected to any sort of cruelty.
 But what we saw with our own eyes is unquestionable.

 As travelers, we aren’t any experts on this subject but we have the right to QUESTION.
 Based on our observations, we did not find it ethical to taste that SHIT!!!!